T3 (magazine): Syndication

 T3 is a franchise that has local versions in a whole series of countries.
 The localised versions vary from country to country: Some editions are completely new magazines, created by a local team of journalists and designers under the T3 brand.
-Other syndications are adaptations of the UK version for a local market, or region (the T3 Middle East franchise, for instance): In some countries or markets, for example, the T3 cover girls are unacceptable, so they might be replaced with a more family-friendly or religion-friendly version.
-In other markets, the covers are re-shot with local models.
+Other syndications are adaptations of the UK version for a local market, or region (the T3 Middle East franchise, for instance).
+T3 magazine used to feature cover girls but has since stopped the practise.

 Most syndicated versions of T3 magazine are a hybrid of both T3 UK content (both editorial and pictorial), and content geared towards local markets, with reviews of companies, services, and items relevant especially to the national market.

-Per October 2009, syndicated editions included Australia, China, Croatia, Czech Republic, Denmark, Dubai, Greece, Indonesia, Italy, Lebanon, Malaysia, Mexico, Philippines, Poland, Portugal, Russia, Saudi Arabia, Serbia, Singapore, South Africa, Thailand, Turkey, Ukraine and United Arab Emirates.
+In October 2009, syndicated editions included Australia, China, Croatia, Czech Republic, Denmark, Dubai, Greece, Indonesia, Italy, Lebanon, Malaysia, Mexico, Philippines, Poland, Portugal, Russia, Saudi Arabia, Serbia, Singapore, South Africa, Thailand, Turkey, Ukraine and United Arab Emirates.

-Apart from separate magazines, T3's stories often appear in major newspapers, and the T3 staff are frequently featured on Radio and Television as industry experts.
+Apart from separate magazines, T3's stories often appear in major newspapers, and the T3 staff are frequently featured on radio and television as industry experts.
 Articles are also syndicated in the technology section of the O2 Active portal.